-Conservation of the Scarlet Macaw Ecosystem in Laguna del Tigre National Park, Guatemala
+Conservation of the Scarlet Macaw ecosystem in Laguna del Tigre National Park, Guatemala

-In 1997, the Guatemalan Government signed a convention in an attempt to regulate indigenous settlements in protected areas.
-The convention was designed to integrate established communities into the conservation activities of the National Park authorities by means of a land management plan, as long as the community resided in a special use zone within the park.
+In 1997, the Guatemalan government signed a convention in an attempt to regulate indigenous settlements in protected areas.
+The convention was designed to integrate established communities into the conservation activities of the national park authorities by means of a land management plan, as long as the community resided in a special use zone within the park.
 The communities thereby became custodians of their natural environment.

-In 2003, before his death, Carlos Soza and ProPeten received Continuation Funding in recognition of their on-going work in the Maya Biosphere Reserve.
+In 2003, before his death, Carlos Soza and ProPetén received Continuation Funding in recognition of their ongoing work in the Maya Biosphere Reserve.